jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 "Hackathon spaces cultivate a culture that marginalizes hackers with specific needs, including but not limited to women, people with disabilities, people with non-traditional backgrounds, and even individuals with specific dietary restrictions.
 By consistently ignoring the health, diet, and care needs of diverse attendees, along with needs based on skill, class, and gender identities, hackathons create an exclusive and hostile environment."

 #### Hackathons: The Good
-They are often crucibles of intense and focused learning, making, problem-solving, communtiy building, and play.
+They are often crucibles of intense and focused learning, making, problem-solving, community building, and play.

 "In the old days people used to form teams and rush in and try to fix things, without really even knowing what was broken ... it is no longer just a bunch of programmers in a room.
 There are now hackathons where actual community members are learning to code and interacting. ...
 Community members are also teaching programmers about the things they need to sustain and build for the future.
 That's a really good thing happening"